jml1977/jml1977.github.io/_posts/2021-07-10-getting-started-with-p14s-amd-gen2.markdown

 categories: lenovo p14s amd gen2 wifi
 ---

 New laptop day!

-Installed Fedora on my new Lenovo P14S AMD Gen2.
-As expected, Wifi didn't work out-of-the-box because of the Realtek 8852AE Wireless chip, so the initial setup and updates were done over Ethernet.
+As expected, Wifi didn't work on my new Lenovo P14S AMD Gen2 due to the Realtek 8852AE Wireless chip.
+Here's the steps I used to get it working.

 The following got Wifi working for me, and is based on a couple of difference places:
 - [Driver for Realtek 8852AE](https://github.com/lwfinger/rtw89)
 - [Fedora Sysadmin Manual](https://docs.fedoraproject.org/en-US/fedora/f32/system-administrators-guide/kernel-module-driver-configuration/Working_with_Kernel_Modules/)

-Firstly, install some dependencies
+Firstly, install some dependencies.
+These were done using Ethernet.

 {% highlight shell %}
 sudo yum install openssl kernel-devel mokutil keyutils